 Overlooking the heart of Las Vegas Boulevard, The Ice Rink at The Cosmopolitan sends chills up our spine with its amazing skyline views reflected off more than 4,200 square-feet of real ice.
 In addition to a transformation of the hotel’s Boulevard pool, visitors will find rental skates, a fire to roast S’mores over, scheduled snow showers, and a few stylish places to enjoy seasonal treats and beverages.

 Need a discount hotel for your Las Vegas Christmas?
-Get the latest deals here.
+Click Here for the Best Las Vegas Hotel Deals!

-There’s plenty to see and do during a Las Vegas Christmas, so don’t be shy about rounding up the kids and painting the town red.
+There’s plenty to see and do during a Las Vegas Christmas.
+Don’t be shy about rounding up the kids and painting the town red.
 Just make sure it matches the color of Santa’s jacket and holiday decor.
 And of course, if you do want to see top Las Vegas shows, there are kid-friendly options from Blue Man Group to Penn & Teller magic shows.
 You can look for discount tickets with Best of Las Vegas.

 There’s more to see and explore beyond a Las Vegas Christmas adventure.
 See more holiday light celebrations and fun across the country with our Top Holiday Lights and Christmas displays in America.